DEZ 6

 • People who have pre-existing conditions, like diabetes, or who are chronic smokers may experience a longer healing process than usual.[4]

 • Scarring can differ from person to person.
 Individuals who tend to develop keloid scars may require further treatments to manage scarring.
-Keloid scars are raised and much more noticeable than typical scars, and can result in itching.[5]
+Keloid scars are raised and much more noticeable than typical scars, and can result in uncomfortable itching.[5]

 • Temporary or permanent hair loss may occur at the sites of the incision.
 Hair transplantation can regrow hair in areas where hair loss is permanent.[6]